-- 1. To introduce some of the fundamental techniques and principles of neural computation. - 2.
-To investigate some common models and their applications.
+1. To introduce some of the fundamental techniques and principles of neural computation.

+2. To investigate some common models and their applications.

-Course Outcomes:On completion of this course, a student should be able to:
+On completion of this course, a student should be able to:

-- 1. Explain the features of single and multilayer neural networks. - 2.
-Discussdifferent learning mechanisms of Hopfield, Kohonen, SOM and LVQ networks. - 3.
-Implement common learning algorithms Adaptive resonance theory. - 4.
-Describe back propagation neural networks to classification and recognition problems.
+- 1. Understand the learning and generalization issue in neural computation. - 2.
+Understand the basic ideas behind most common learning algorithms for multilayer perceptron's, radial-basis function networks. - 3.
+Implement common learning algorithms using an existing package. - 4.
+Apply neural networks to classification and recognition problems.